anan44/it-starts-with-clojure/materials/4-state-in-clojure/4-terminal-interface.md

            (rest a-vec))))
 ```

-Here we double all the elements in a-vec and return them in reverse list.
+Here we double all the elements in a-vec and return them in a reversed list.
 Can you figure out why the list is being reversed?

-Hint: try to remember what conj does with with different collection types.
+Hint: try to remember what `conj` does with with different collection types.

-If you are looking for extra challenge,
+If you are looking for an extra challenge,
 try modifying this so that it does not reverse the list.

 ### About loop and laziness

-After you get a hold of loop,
+After you get the hang of `loop`,
 it might be tempting to use it for all of your collection manipulation and filtering needs.

-It indeed can preform the tasks of [filter](https://clojuredocs.org/clojure.core/filter),
+It can indeed perform the tasks of [filter](https://clojuredocs.org/clojure.core/filter),
 [map](https://clojuredocs.org/clojure.core/map),
 and [reduce](https://clojuredocs.org/clojure.core/reduce).

 (These are three stages of data manipulation that are present in almost all Functional Programming code)

-But even though loop can perform all of these tasks,
+But even though `loop` can perform all of these tasks,
-you should avoid using it and favour others when possible.
+you should avoid using it and favour other functions when possible.
-This is due to the fact that loop is not [lazy](http://clojure-doc.org/articles/language/laziness.html),
+This is due to the fact that `loop` is not [lazy](http://clojure-doc.org/articles/language/laziness.html),
-thus by using loop you reduce Clojure's ability to optimize its performance.
+thus by using `loop` you reduce Clojure's ability to optimize its performance.
 This is something that might not be an issue for you,
 since regardless what you do Clojure is rather performant,
 but it never hurts to write better code, right?

 With that being said,
-don't stress using loop too much.
+don't stress about whether you are using `loop` too much.
 It is often justified and it will soon become one of your very good friends.

 ## Basic terminal interface